yewon-lee/warp/docs/installation.rst

 Installation
 ============

+Warp supports Python versions 3.7 onwards.
+It can run on x86-64 and ARMv8 CPUs on Windows, Linux, and macOS.
+GPU support requires a CUDA capable NVIDIA GPU and driver (minimum GeForce GTX 9xx).

-The easiest way is to install Warp is from `PyPi <https://pypi.org/project/warp-lang>`_:
+The easiest way to install Warp is from `PyPI <https://pypi.org/project/warp-lang>`_:

 .. code-block:: sh

     $ pip install warp-lang

-Pre-built binary packages for Windows, Linux and macOS are also available on the `Releases <https://github.com/NVIDIA/warp/releases>`__ page.
+Pre-built binary packages are also available on the `Releases <https://github.com/NVIDIA/warp/releases>`__ page.
 To install in your local Python environment extract the archive and run the following command from the root directory:

 .. code-block:: sh